intertect/intertect/src/content/lesson_1/part_3.md

 left logical shift, right logical shift, and right arithmetic shift.
 If you're not sure what all of that meant, keep reading.
 Otherwise, you can go right ahead and start implementing.

+## Notation

+For this lesson part and many of those to come, we'll be encountering a lot of binary, in the context of both function arguments and (eventually) instructions themselves.
+As a result, we'll be referencing them quite often in our instructions panel.
+To prevent confusion, we use the standard numeric notation, where the prefix `0x` represents a hex value and `0b` a binary value.
+The hex is pretty obvious to see. *Be careful* with binary though: it is very easy to glance at a number such as `0b1100` and misinterpret that as being the hex number `0B1100`, which we would typically notate as `0x0B1100`.
+To distinguish these two (outside the use of the prefix), simply keep in mind that the letters used in hex numbers are always capitalized!

 ## Introduction To Bitwise Operations
 If you aren't familiar with logical operations, check out the Wikipedia page on